appserver-io/appserver/_docs/persistence-container.md

 ### Message Beans (MDBs)

-Other than session beans, `MDBs` are **NOT** invoked by a proxy, but as receiver of the messages sent to a `Message Broker`.
-The `Message Broker` adds them to a queue until a worker, that'll be separate thread, collects and processes it.
+Other than session beans, `MDBs` are **NOT** invoked by a proxy, but are sent to a `Message Broker` as receiver of the messages.
+The `Message Broker` adds them to a queue until they are collected and proccessed in a separate thread.

-> Using `MDBs` enables you to execute long running processes `asynchronously`, because you don't have to wait for an answer after sending a message to the `Message Broker`.
-In opposite to session beans, `MDBs` have to implement the `AppserverIo\Psr\Pms\MessageListenerInterface` interface.
+> Using `MDBs` enables you to execute long running processes `asynchronously`, because waiting for an answer after having set a message to the `Message Broker` is no longer neccessary.
+Unlike session beans, `MDBs` have to implement the `AppserverIo\Psr\Pms\MessageListenerInterface` interface.
 Like session beans, `MDBs` **MUST** provide a non-argument constructor, optionally no constructor.

-As `MDBs` are mostly used in context of a [Message-Queue](<{{ "/get-started/documentation/message-queue.html" | prepend: site.baseurl }}>), this blog post will not describe functionality in deep.
-Instead we'll write a separate blog post that is all about `MDBs` and context of a `Message-Queue`.
+As `MDBs` are mostly used in context of a [Message-Queue](<{{ "/get-started/documentation/message-queue.html" | prepend: site.baseurl }}>), this section does not describe the functionality in deep.

 ### Lifecycle Callbacks